 - Lying on the son’s or daughter’s behalf to protect them from consequences;

-- Making excuses for the alcoholic;
+- Making excuses for your loved one’s addiction;

-- Providing emotional support to an alcoholic.
+- Providing emotional support to one with an alcohol problem and denying their own mental health needs.

 The Different Patterns of Enabling Relationships